 Ilex verticilata-Winterberry

 A common shrub of wetlands and poorly drained areas.
-I have a wonderful scrub-shrub/Black tupelo wetland in back of my house that is thickly...
+I have a wonderful scrub-shrub/Black tupelo wetland in back on my property with lots of winter...

 Iris versicolor-Blue flag